Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/contentunderstanding/explanation-types-overview.md

 1. cualquier cantidad de los siguientes caracteres:

    a.
-Letras de la "a" a la "z"
+Letters from a to z

    b.
-Números del 0 al 9
+Numbers from 0-9

    c.
-Punto, subrayado, porcentaje o guion
+Period, underscore, percent, or dash

 2. El símbolo @